 - Will work with third-party apps

 The only other real new feature to write home about in the Apple Watch Series 5 is the addition of a digital compass.
 There's a digital compass app for those orienteering moments when using Apple maps when walking or seeing how high that run actually took you.

 The compass app will be able to record and show heading, incline, latitude, longitude, and current elevation.
 Where it's most likely to be of use is seeing which direction you are facing when looking at the maps app.
 That might just save you walking down the wrong street, or taking the wrong turning - which is probably the most consumer facing way of seeing it in action.

-We've yet to see how the feature will be implemented by other developers, and some months on we've not seen any that have made a big deal of supporting the compass, and at the moment it's very much a "that's nice" rather than something you'll be using daily.
+We've still yet to see how the feature will be implemented by other developers, and some months on we've not seen any that have made a big deal of supporting the compass, and at the moment it's very much a "that's nice" rather than something you'll be using daily.

 - Almost the same as the Series 4 model

 The Series 5 is identical to the Series 4 that's been on sale for the last year, aside from the always-on display and the digital compass.
 The new Apple Watch will come with the same S4 processor, same battery, and same W1 chip for connecting to your iPhone and headphones like the AirPods or Beats PowerBeats.
 It also retains the same wireless charging functionality as the Apple watches before it.
 Internally the Series 5 has changed slightly to make way for the new compass.
 Surprisingly, given Apple's quiet push on including the U1 chip in the new iPhone 11 models, that chip hasn't made it into the Apple Watch, perhaps Apple Watch Series 6?